mstksg/inCode/copy/entries/dependent-haskell-1.md

 vector of Doubles with 5 elements, and a `L 3 6` is a 3x6 vector of Doubles.

 The `Static` module relies on the `KnownNat` mechanism that GHC offers.
-A `KnownNat n` constraint is pretty much a way for you to "get" the value at runtime, so a `KnownNat n => R n` is basically a vector "packaged" with its size via `KnownNat n`.
+A `KnownNat n` constraint is more or less just a way for you to "get" an Integer at runtime (with the `natVal` function), so a `KnownNat n => R n` is basically a vector "packaged" with its size.
 Almost all operations in the library require a `KnownNat` constraint.

-A reasonable type for a network might be `Network 10 2`, taking 10 inputs and popping out 2 outputs.
+Following this, a reasonable type for a *network* might be `Network 10 2`, taking 10 inputs and popping out 2 outputs.
 This might be an ideal type to export, because it abstracts away the size of the hidden layers.
 But it'd be nice for us to keep all of the hidden layers in the type for now --- we'll see how it can be useful, and we'll also talk about how to later hide/abstract it away when we export the type.

-Our network type can be something like `Network 10 '[7,5,3] 2`: Take 10 inputs, return 2 outputs.
-And internally, have hidden layers of size 7, 5, and 3.
+Our network type for this post will be something like `Network 10 '[7,5,3] 2`:
+Take 10 inputs, return 2 outputs --- and internally, have hidden layers of size 7, 5, and 3.
 (The `'[7,5,3]` is a type-level list of Nats; the optional `'` apostrophe is just for our own benefit to distinguish it from a value-level list of integers.)

 ~~~haskell
 !!!dependent-haskell/NetworkTyped.hs "data Network"
 ~~~

-We use GADT syntax here again, but let's go over the two constructors.
+We use GADT syntax here again.
+The *kind signature* of the type constructor means that the `Network` type constructor takes three inputs: a `Nat` (type level number, like `10` or `5`), list of `Nat`s, and another `Nat` (the input, hidden layers, and output sizes).
+Let's go over the two constructors.

 *   The `O` constructor takes a `Weights i o` and returns a `Network i '[] o`.
     That is, if your network is just weights from `i` inputs to `o` outputs,